 "When I attempted to access my SanDisk microSD card on my computer, Windows 7 pops up an error message saying disk drive is not formatted do you want to format it now.
 SD card shows blank and RAW file system.
 I want to look for a way to fix the unformatted error on SD card and get back lost pictures.
 Can anybody give me some useful advice?"

 When you encounter the similar problem like above, you can use iCare Data Recovery software to perform data recovery from SD card.
 This data recovery software enables you to recover all types of files from SD card of SanDisk, Samsung, Toshiba, Sony, Lexar, Transcend, etc even you cannot access the card.
-With this data recovery software, you can get back lost files from your SanDisk SD card with a few steps:
+With this free recovery software for SD card, you can get back lost files from your SanDisk SD card with a few steps:

 Step1.
 Run the data recovery software and choose a recovery module.